 “Being forced to submit to a pregnancy test against my will was not about my health,” said Nancy Mancias, who was also forced to take a guard-administered test over her objections while serving less than a day for a political demonstration arrest.
 “It was invasive, offensive and humiliating.”

-The ACLU won a lawsuit to prevent forced pregnancy tests in Alameda County Jail in 2015, making the test optional and administered by medical staff only.
+The ACLU won a lawsuit to prevent forced pregnancy test in Alameda County Jail in 2015, making the test optional and administered by medical staff only.

 “After the ACLU case against Alameda was publicized, we received a complaint from another Bay Area woman who stated that she too was subjected to mandatory pregnancy testing in a different county,” the ACLU report said.